Recreation and Attractions in the Upper Peninsula

 Fishing and hunting packages,

 Sailing on Lake Superior.
 Superior Odyssey Sailing Cruise on Lake Superior, Marquette, MI.
-Superior Odyssey offers a variety of sailing adventures from a 2 hour local sail around Marquette to a two-day trip to the Pictured Rocks or the Huron Islands.
-Sail on the Historic 6 passenger Schooner Coaster II on majestic Lake Superior.
+Superior Odyssey offers a 2 or 4 hour local sail on the Historic 6 passenger Schooner Coaster II on majestic Lake Superior.
 The 58' Coaster II has sailed the oceans and offers a safe sail with a competent crew.
 Custom trips available for special events.
 Located at the Lower Harbor in Marquette.
 Phone: 9065-3671-3668

 Sand Point Charters, Keweenaw Peninsula, offers charter fishing, Lighthouse Cruises, and Scenic Tours on Lake Superior.
 Boats leave from Lac La Belle, 40 miles north of Houghton/Hancock for a wonderful day or ½ day on the water.
 Fish for Lake Trout, Salmon, and a variety of fish, view the offshore lighthouses, or take a relaxing cruise along the beautiful shoreline of the Keweenaw Peninsula.
 Captain Brain Helminen has over 35 years of boating and fishing experience and the boats are DNR inspected and approved and equipped with essential fishing equipment and USCG approved safety gear.
 Phone 906-370-2257.